opengauss-mirror/openGauss-wasm/README.md

 $ # Build the shared library.
 $ make

-$ # Install the extension in the Postgres opengauss
+$ # Install the extension in the opengauss
 $ make install

 $ # Activate and initialize the extension.